This is a complete guide on calisthenics for beginners.

 It is extremely important that you do every exercise with intent.
 Don’t just go through the motions.

-- Ensure you are training the proper muscles
+- Ensuring you are training the proper muscle groups

 You can find instructional videos and fully detailed descriptions of several exercises in our tutorials section.

 If you cannot get into the proper position for an exercise – DONT DO IT.
-Instead, focus your time on improve your mobility in any tight or restricted areas.
+Instead, focus your time on improving your mobility in any tight or restricted areas.

 Warm-Up & Mobility Exercises

-The last prerequisite that you need to know is how to warm-up for exercise.
+The last prerequisite that you need to know is how to warm up for your bodyweight workouts.

 A proper warm-up serves three major purposes: